aembke/fred.rs/README.md

 ## Tracing

-This crate supports tracing via the [tracing](https://github.com/tokio-rs/tracing) crate.
-See the [tracing docs](./src/trace/README.md) for more information.
+This crate supports tracing via the [tracing crate](https://github.com/tokio-rs/tracing).
+See the [tracing info](./src/trace/README.md) for more information.

 This feature is disabled by default, but callers can opt-in via the `full-tracing` or `partial-tracing` features.